welovemedia/ffmate-docs/docs/watchfolder.md

      }'
 ```

-After you create a preset, FFmate responds with a JSON object that includes the `ID` of the newly created watchfolder.An `watchfolder.created` event is also fired via [webhooks](/docs/webhooks#watchfolder-events)
+After you create a preset, FFmate responds with a JSON object that includes the `ID` of the newly created watchfolder.
+A `watchfolder.created` event is also fired via [webhooks](/docs/webhooks#watchfolder-events)

 💡 Tip: Creating a new preset?
 You can define and save presets directly in the [FFmate Web UI](/docs/web-ui.md) without writing any API requests